Skip to content

 Comparison: Shopyai vs. Amazon vs. Shopify

 Anyone who has fought with multi-language shops on other platforms knows the pain.
-Direct comparison for the diaspora use case:
+Direct comparison for the diaspora use case (competitor pricing as of April 2026):

 FeatureAmazonShopifyShopyai

-5 languages nativeno (de + en only)plugin from $49/moincluded
+5 languages nativeno (de + en only)via plugin/appincluded

 RTL for Farsi/Dari/Pashtonono, build manuallyautomatic